13302296C/flutter_rte/README.md

 ## Under the Hood
 This WYCIWYG HTML editor easy to use and provides **great flexibility and control over the generated HTML.**

+This plugin is a reworked [html_editor_enhanced](https://github.com/tneotia/html-editor-enhanced) with the following key differences:
+ * Vertical auto-sizing to content size with height change notifier
+ * Summernote and jQuery replaced with [Squire](https://github.com/neilj/Squire) and [DOMPurify](https://github.com/cure53/DOMPurify) for security, HTML5 compatibility, features, performance and size.
+ * [in_app_webview](https://pub.dev/packages/in_app_webview) replaced with Flutter's own [webview_flutter](https://pub.dev/packages/webview_flutter) for security.

 ## Basic Implementation

 ```Dart